 - Support is available 24/7 via live chat with both hosts and phone support on some plans.

 If you’re in a hurry, Flywheel is my choice for those who appreciate a well-designed user experience and value simplicity over functionality.

-WP Engine have more developer-friendly features than Flywheel, making them a better choice for more technical users.
+WP Engine has more developer-friendly features than Flywheel, making it a better choice for more technical users.

 Neither host is difficult to use, though.
 They both make it very easy to set up and manage a secure WordPress website.

 As WP Engine and Flywheel are managed WordPress hosting companies, their plans cost more than you’d pay for the best cheap hosting.

 However, as you’ll see in this comparison, you do generally get more for your money with managed hosting.
 Also, Flywheel has an entry-level plan that’s very affordable for premium managed WordPress hosting.

 Here’s a quick overview of the WP Engine and Flywheel hosting prices: